DataDog/integrations-extras/bottomline_recordandreplay/README.md

 ## Overview

-Bottomline's Mainframe Record and Replay solution is non-invasive in its capability to monitor 3270/5250 users via network traffic.
-Bottomline helps customers monitor users and systems in ways more advanced than traditional approaches with our industry leading Fraud and Financial Crime solutions.
+Bottomline's Mainframe Record and Replay solution is non-invasive in its capability to monitor 3270/5250 users via network traffic to help customers monitor users and systems.

-This integration is for existing Bottomline and Datadog customers, creates a logger in Bottomline's Record and Replay using a pre-built JSON message format, which can then be sent to Datadog using the standard agent.
+With this integration, you can monitor Bottomline's' Record and Replay sessions in Datadog to provide visibility into resource utilization, resource performance, user activity, security events, and system monitors.
+Customers can also directly access user session replays through Datadog.

 ### Monitoring Capabilities

 1. Mainframe Users: Record and Replay the user's session and log information about what the user did in the session.
-2. Mainframe: User Response Time
+2. Mainframe: Record and log the user's response time.
-3. Mainframe: Resource Response Time
+3. Mainframe: Record and log the resource response time.

 ### Monitors